Comet Pro (GL-RM10) Quick Setup¶

 Launch a browser on the controlling device.
 Chrome or Edge is recommended for better compatibility.

-Note: You will need to set up your admin password when accessing your KVM for the first time.
+Note: You will need to set up your admin password when accessing for the first time.

 IP address¶

-Open a new tab in the browser and enter this IP in the address bar.
+Launch a browser and enter this IP in the address bar.
 You will be directed to the GLKVM login page.
 Enter the admin password.

-Note: You will need to set up your admin password when accessing your KVM for the first time.
+Note: You will need to set up your admin password when accessing for the first time.

-There are three ways to access Comet Pro remotely: via Cloud service, GLKVM App, or Tailscale.
+There are multiple ways to access Comet Pro remotely: via Cloud service, GLKVM App, Tailscale, ZeroTier, and NetBird.

 Cloud service¶